 In order to conform to the ODVA specification for EtherNet/IP, the NR60E2 also supports the DHCP protocol.
-You will need an EtherNet/IP DHCP server, such as the one available from Rockwell Automation, in order to use this protocol.
-The AMCI Net Configurator utility offers the same functionality and should be used unless your company policy prevents you from installing third party utilities.
+You will need an EtherNet/IP DHCP server, such as the one available from Rockwell Automation, in order to program the IP address.
+The AMCI Net Configurator utility, or the embedded web server, offers the same functionality and should be used unless your company policy prevents you from installing third party utilities.